 The residents of the apartment, which has a total of 203 flats, not only segregate waste at source but also do composting and generate several kilograms of manure.

 “It all started last year when we first launched an awareness drive among residents on segregating waste at source.
-On our repeated requests, residents began segregating waste – wet waste and dry waste.
+Upon our repeated requests, residents began segregating waste – wet waste and dry waste.
 They further segregated waste which goes to the compost pits in our apartment and other waste which goes to the landfill.
 Every floor has a list of bio-degradable and non-biodegradable waste pasted near the lifts.
 Biodegradable waste in compost pits become manure in 45-60 days.
 They are sold at a nominal price to residents and nearby apartments,” said a Management Committee member of Sarvam Apartment Owners Welfare Association.

 The entire waste management system underwent an overhaul.
 While previously, the resident used a chute system to dump waste, once the switch to source segregation took place, the chutes were blocked.
 Door to door collection now takes place with the help of the apartment maintenance staff.
 The apartment has achieved 80% segregation.